AKST/nuimo-client.js/README.md

 ```

 ## Port
 This project was ported from https://github.com/AKST/nuimo-client.js
 and https://github.com/brendonparker/nuimo-client.js to create a TypeScript version
 that also supports more than one Nuimo.
 Thanks go to them for creating the basis
 of this package.

+## Contributing
+This is my first TypeScript package and as such you might see room for improvement.
+Please create an issue or pull request to give feedback and share your ideas!

+Things I could use help with:
+- Distribution of the typings dependencies in the NPM package
+- Improvement of the project structure and code structure
+- Writing tests